 10. Simple Intranets

 Simplicity is the key to the success of your intranet site.
 Industry specialists agree that the best intranet sites are those that keep it simple.
 Easy to navigate, intuitive to follow and uncluttered, simple designs make the most effective intranets.

 In summary then, before initiating an intranet plan, a site administrator should consider the following steps:

 - Conduct a survey of staff and management to gain a better perspective on the top priorities for what the site should deliver.

 - Based on the survey, develop a plan that should include the objective of the intranet, its adoption plan, and its potential usage.

-- Review other intranets and websites to get ideas on the best elements of intranet design, designate content ownership, which is a vital step in intranet design.
+- Review other intranets and websites to get ideas on the best elements of intranet design and designate content ownership.
+These are essential steps in intranet design.